 A collection of guidelines, FAQs, and resources for Digital Accessibility at Case Western Reserve University.

 Ally for Canvas is a service that checks content accessibility within Canvas and provides alternative file formats.

-Offered as a three-part series, this self-guided training provides resources to support faculty and staff getting started with digital accessibility.
+This self-guided training provides resources to support faculty and staff getting started with digital accessibility.